 The Top 3 Reasons Why You Binge EatMay 11, 2022

-Hey girl.
-I want to start by saying “I SEE YOU!”.
+I want to start by saying “I see you!”.
 I feel your pain and I know you probably feel like nothing will ever help you overcome binging.
 You might feel helpless, isolated, shameful and guilt-ridden.
 I get it.
-I was in your position… for 10 years… so I know that feeling ALL TOO WELL.
+I was in your position… for 10 years… so I know that feeling all too well.

 But what I’m here to tell you is, change is 100% possible.
 The dream life of yours in which food is at the bottom of your worries and you’re not at constant war with your body – it’s all just a few steps away.